-CRES majors, minors and emphasis students gain the critically important cultural competency that is needed for leadership and careers in public administration, social services, health professions, nonprofit and advocacy organizations, education and private sector businesses of all sizes.
+CRES students gain the critically important cultural competency and transferable skills that are needed for transformative leadership and careers in public administration and elected office, social services, health professions, academia and preK-16 education, nonprofit and advocacy organizations, media and entertainment, and private sector businesses of various sizes and types.

-- Graduate Certificate in Comparative Race and Ethnic Studies
+- Bachelor of Arts in Comparative Race and Ethnic Studies (CRES)

-- Minor or emphasis in Comparative Race and Ethnic studies
+- Minor or emphasis in African American and Africana Studies (AAAS)

 Expand your horizons with study abroad in more than 50 countries, service-learning trips overseas and internships around the globe.